thomasgilgenast/hic3defdr/README.md

     ...     loop_patterns=[base_path + 'clusters/%s_<chrom>.json' % c for c in ['ES', 'NPC']]
     ... )

-This object saves itself to disk, so it can be re-loaded at any time
+This object saves itself to disk, so it can be re-loaded at any time:

     >>> f = Fast3DeFDR.load('output')